langenhagen/barn-bookmark-manager/README.md

 20-30 percent faster than `std::strings`.
 Abbreviate variable names for the sake of readability with conventional abbreviations.

+Allow every string to be accepted an address in order to avoid expensive validity checks and maximize flexibility.

 ## TODO
 - handle compile time options nicely
+- remove querystring feature
 - refactor scripts
 - adjust .clang-format
 - adjust .gitignore